Certified Criminal Justice Addictions Professional (CCJP)

 Supervision

-100 hours specific to the AADC and CCJP Job Analyses with a minimum of ten hours in each domain.
+100 hours specific to the AADC and CCJP Domains with a minimum of ten hours in each domain.

 Examination